 Suppose the economy is operating at point A and that individuals have rational expectations.
 They calculate that an expansionary monetary policy undertaken at price level P1 will raise prices to P2.
 They adjust their expectations-and wage demands-accordingly, quickly shifting the short-run aggregate supply curve to SRAS2.
-The result is a movement along the long-run aggregate supply curve LRAS could be painless.
-Suppose the economy is at point B in Figure 11.6 "Monetary Policy and Rational Expectations", and the Fed reduces the money supply in order to shift the aggregate demand curve back to AD_1 .
+The result is a movement along the longrun aggregate supply curve LRAS to point B, with no change in real GDP.